 Rethinking and Increasing Funding

-At the same time, there are few funding streams or mechanisms for money to reach community organizations, leaders and family advocates spearheading culturally competent and community-driven change.
+Meanwhile, there are few funding streams or mechanisms for money to reach community organizations, leaders and family advocates spearheading culturally competent and community-driven change.
 “With sweat equity and volunteerism, the community is meeting the needs and filling the gaps where the district is falling short,” says Smith.
 “This work must be led by the communities that are impacted and they must be compensated for their work.”

 She’s also excited about the potential for student-driven solutions.
 “Our Associate Superintendent led listening tours with families of color, including Black families of students served by Special Education.
 Our Office of African American Male Achievement (AAMA) also led listening tours with our African American male students and their families.
 These findings were then brought back to the community to determine their values, interest, and priorities,” says Scarlett.
 “That’s been a powerful addition to partner with both those divisions.
 What’s missing that came from the office of AAMA is student voice.”